4d/4d-for-ios/docs/FAQ.md

 **What 4D license do I need to develop with 4D for iOS?**
 </summary>

-You need a 4D Developer Pro v17 R2 (macOS) license to develop 4D for iOS apps.
+You need a 4D Developer Pro v17 R2 or newer (macOS) license to develop 4D for iOS apps.

 </details>